epidemian/epidemian.github.io/_drafts/programmer-vs-mathematician.md

 end
 ```

-And running it confirms that, indeed, Kaprekar's routing converges to 6174 for all 4-digit as long as the number is not a single repeated digit.
+And running it confirms that, indeed, Kaprekar's routine converges to 6174 for all 4-digit numbers as long as the number is not a single repeated digit.

 ### Wait wasn't this about maths or something?